GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/README.md

 Download the add-on from the releases page [releases](https://github.com/GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/releases).
 Open Blender preferences and got to the Add-ons section click Install button and pick the add-on in File Browser.
 Enable the add-on from the Add-ons section.

 >_WINDOWS USERS: Please note that old versions need to be disabled and uninstalled, and then Blender restarted.
-This is the case with many Blender addons that use C++ extenstions: https://developer.blender.org/T77837_
+This is the case with many Blender addons that use C++ extensions: https://developer.blender.org/T77837_

 For users who wish to install 3rd party render delegates (see above), they should be installed to the `libs/plugins/usd` directory in the addon folder similar to a regular USD installation.